axionaxprotocol/axionax-deploy/environments/README.md

-# Axionax Environments
+# axionax Environments

-This directory contains environment-specific configurations and deployment files for Axionax Core.
+This directory contains environment-specific configurations and deployment files for axionax Core.

 ## Directory Structure